 (2) application fee waivers are available

 We offer a few competitive fellowships every year for incoming students.
 However, I *strongly* recommend that students apply for external fellowships to help fund their graduate studies.
 These funds either pay more than a UC stipend or can be used to supplement it, which is very helpful in an expensive place like Santa Barbara.
-These fellowships also allow students to concentrate on their research, rather than wasting time on TA-ships.
+These fellowships also allow students to concentrate on their research, rather than diverting valuable research time to TA-ships.
 I am happy to provide advice on how to construct a competitive application.
 Some good options:

 => NSF GRFP for US students